fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/customization/custom-styling.md

 Sometimes our default button styles are overwritten by page styles and needs to be updated.

-1. On the page in your online store that you want to edit, **right click or control click the Fast button and click “Inspect”**.
+1. On the page in your online store that you want to edit, **right click or control click the Fast button and click "Inspect"**.

 ![inspecting element on the Fast button on a product page](./images/image33.png)